LODSContent/ACPGuidance/BestPractices.md

 ## Ensure Access Control Policies (ACPs) are as restrictive as possible

 When creating Access Control Policies for labs, ensure that the ACPs allow the creation of only the resources that are required to complete the lab.
-For more information on ACPs and related topics, see [Cloud Security & Best Practices] (https://docs.learnondemandsystems.com/lod/cloud-security/cloud-security-home.md).
+For more information on ACPs and related topics, see [Cloud Security & Best Practices](https://docs.learnondemandsystems.com/lod/cloud-security/cloud-security-home.md).